 This is the Ultimate Packing List for San Blas Adventure

-With the packing list above you should be totally ready for your San Blas tour.
-Try to pack everything into a hand baggage since you will have to transport your belongings in a small boat.
-If you are going to San Blas with a plane, you will be allowed maximum of 25 pounds of baggage per person.
+With the packing list above you should be totally ready for one of the San Blas Tours available.
+Try to pack everything into hand baggage since you will have to transport your belongings in a small boat.
+If you are going to San Blas with a plane, you will be allowed a maximum of 25 pounds of baggage per person.
 If you have any more questions about packing for San Blas, let me know in the comments below.

 If you are going on a Multi Day Tour to San Blas, you might want to add some things to your packing list.
 These helped me a lot when I stayed on San Blas Islands overnight, I thought it might also be useful for you to have them with you.

 All opinions are of our traveller friends.
 Join the conversation!!